 Don’t think that a simple backlink blast that provides you with 1,000 backlinks will automatically send you soaring on search engine results pages.
 This isn’t the case -- search engines will evaluate the backlink you earned and gauge how valuable it is.

 For example, protocol 80 wouldn’t want to be backlinked in an article about organic furniture cleaner since we have literally nothing to do with that niche.
 However, receiving backlinks on pages about B2B marketing, LinkedIn advertising, and so on would be highly beneficial.

 Good, reputable backlinks are a blessing for SEO because they represent a sort of endorsement for your site from another site.
 They’re great for building domain authority (basically, how trustworthy Google finds your site), and establishing your brand as an industry thought leader.

 And aside from those SEO-boosting points, getting B2B backlinks gives you another source of site traffic you don’t have to work for.
 The more reputable backlinks you earn, the better.

 Obtaining B2B backlinks is easier said than done, but it’s well worth the trouble of creating a strategy.
 Once you have a handful of reputable backlinks to your site, it’ll become easier to acquire more.
 And the more backlinks you have, the better you’re going to rank on search engines for specific words or phrases.

 If you’re not sure where to start, the best thing to do is come up with a strategy for a specific campaign and focus on getting backlinks for the topics being targeted.
-To get started, download our free e-book below on running an inbound marketing campaign:
+To get started, download our free e-book below on running an SEO campaign: